 Ice spread across his chest.
-The glowing red eyes of the boggart gleamed in memory.
-Something stirred in the void beneath the cold.
+The glowing red eyes of the boggart gleamed in memory and something stirred in the void beneath the cold.
 Ink black eyes rolled open and focused, their slits as slim and sharp as swords.

-‘She’s the third servant of yours I’ve killed, Voldemort.
-I felt no pity for her and I will feel no pity for you.’
+‘She’s the third servant of yours I’ve killed, Voldemort.’
 His wand snapped up, summoning the portkey cup to him.
-He caught it in his left hand, but only felt cold metal.
+He caught the cold metal handle in his left hand.

 ‘Why would we make it a two-way portkey, Harry?’
 Voldemort’s mirth made his crimson eyes glow.
 ‘Who did you think we were going to be sending back?’